 Sheri Rhodes has served as a director since December 2019.
-Since April 2019, Ms. Rhodes has served as the Chief Information Officer at Workday, Inc., overseeing Workday's global information technology organization.
-Prior to joining Workday, Ms. Rhodes served as Chief Technology Officer at the Western Union Company, from May 2017 to April 2019.
-Ms. Rhodes served as the Chief Information Officer at Electronics for Imaging, Inc., from December 2015 to May 2017.
-Ms. Rhodes also held roles of increasing responsibility at Symantec Corporation (now NortonLifeLock, Inc.), from December 2009 to December 2015, including as Vice President of Global Applications from May 2012.
-Ms. Rhodes held management positions at Providian Financial Corporation and its successor Washington Mutual, Inc., from 1999 to 2008, including as a First Vice President from 2005 to 2008.
-From 1990 to 1999, Ms. Rhodes held management positions at KMPG US LLP, and Wells Fargo & Company.
-Ms. Rhodes holds a B.S. in Business Administration and an M.B.A. from San Diego State University.
+Ms. Rhodes currently serves as Chief Customer Officer at Workday, Inc., a leading provider of enterprise cloud applications for finance, human resources, and planning, a role she has held since February 2022.
+From April 2019 to February 2022, Ms. Rhodes held the role of Chief Information Officer.
+Prior to joining Workday, Ms. Rhodes served as Chief Technology Officer at Western Union Company, a worldwide financial services and communications company, from May 2017 to April 2019.
+Ms. Rhodes served as the Chief Information Officer at Electronics for Imaging, Inc., a digital imaging technology company, from December 2015 to May 2017.
+Ms. Rhodes also held roles of increasing responsibility at Symantec Corporation, from December 2009 to December 2015, including as Vice President of Global Applications from 2012 to 2015.
+Ms. Rhodes held management positions at Providian Financial Corporation and its successor Washington Mutual, Inc., from 1999 to 2008, including as First Vice President from 2005 to 2008.
+From 1990 to 1999, Ms. Rhodes held management positions at KPMG US LLP, and Wells Fargo & Company.
+Ms. Rhodes earned an M.B.A. and a B.S. in Business Administration from San Diego State University.